Canada provides no legal recognition or protection for

 - Evidence that the offence caused physical or emotional harm to a pregnant victim.

-This means that, when a judge is dealing with a person who assaulted a pregnant woman and caused injury to her pre-born child, the judge will consider those factors in sentencing.
-All else being equal, that person will receive a harsher sentence than a similar offender who assaulted a non-pregnant person.
+This means that, all else being equal, a person who assaulted a pregnant woman and harmed her pre-born child would receive a harsher sentence than a similar offender who assaulted a non-pregnant person.
 This would help make the sentence match the crime.
+This bill was voted down by Parliament in June 2023.